 From 1983 thru 1985, Dallas was contracted to develop educational computer products for Borg-Warner Educational Systems.
 Those products included All Sorts Of Meggles, The Grimble Process, Learning The Loop, The Playwriter's Theater, A Treasure Hunt Of Facts In Addition And Subtraction, A Treasure Hunt Of Facts In Multiplication And Division, Weather Wise, and Math Bonz.During this same period, Dallas coordinated the efforts of co-designer Ronald Goebel, Ph.D. and educational consultant Susan Vigen, Ph.D. in the development of a children's educational program entitled Alphabet Academy.
 Jostens Learning Systems published Alphabet Academy in the school market for the Apple II system in 1985.

-In 1992 Origin Systems Inc. was purchased by Electronic Arts, and in 1993 Dallas became the first General Manager of the Origin Division of Electronic Arts.
+In 1992 Origin Systems Inc. was purchased by Electronic Arts, and in 1993 Dallas became the General Manager of the Origin Division of Electronic Arts (EA).

 After sixteen years in the industry, ten of them with Origin Systems, Dallas left the interactive entertainment industry in 1996 to pursue other interests.
 Relocating to San Antonio in 2000, Dallas took time off from business activities to spend with his young son and to self-study in the growing convergence of the cognitive, behavioral, affective, social, relational, and neural sciences and the practical application of those sciences in the field of individual, group, and organizational development.
 In 2003, Dallas spent a year at the University of Texas in San Antonio in the Honors College Psychology Department focusing on research studies in affective and social sciences.
 During this period, Dallas operated part-time as a consultant, specializing in organizational and personal growth.